An Introduction to the Art of Computer Programming Using Python in the Age of Generative AI

 Default Arguments and Keyword Arguments

-Functions can have default arguments, allowing them to be called with fewer arguments than defined.
-You can also use keyword arguments to provide clarity when passing values to functions.
+Functions can have default arguments, letting them be called with fewer arguments than defined.
+You can also use keyword arguments for clarity when passing values.

 def power(base, exponent=2):